ibm-cloud-docs/schematics/iks-cluster-example.md

 # Automating the application deployment by using {{site.data.keyword.bpshort}} action
 {: #iks-cluster}

-   The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
+   The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.
+Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
    {: beta}